mriffle/nf-openmod-dda/README.md

 optional subsequent upload to Limelight (https://limelight-ms.org/) for visualization, sharing, and analysis.

+## Documentation
+Full documentation can be found at https://nf-openmod-dda.readthedocs.io/.

 The workflow currently runs:

 - msconvert (if raw files are used as input) (https://proteowizard.sourceforge.io/index.html)